Battle of Menin (1793): Background

 In the Summer of 1793 the Coalition forces had split, with the British army besieging Dunkirk under the Duke of York, and the Austrians under the Prince of Coburg investing Le Quesnoy.
-The States Army under the Hereditary Prince was left to guard a long line along the Leie (Lys) river, centered on Wervik and Menen (Menin), protecting the lines of communication between two allied armies, for which task it was overextended.
-The Dutch commander therefore repeatedly asked for reinforcements from his Allies, but these requests were denied.
-After the Battle of Hondschoote on 6–8 September 1793 the British were forced to raise the Siege of Dunkirk, and to fall back upon Veurne (Furnes), thereby exposing the Dutch right flank, which was in danger of being turned at Ypres.
+The States Army under the Hereditary Prince was left to guard a long line along the Leie (Lys) river, based on Wervik and Menen (Menin), protecting the lines of communication between two allied armies, for which task it was overextended.
+The Dutch commander repeatedly asked for reinforcements from his Allies, but these requests were denied.
+After the Battle of Hondschoote from 6 to 8 September 1793 the British were forced to raise the Siege of Dunkirk, and to fall back upon Veurne (Furnes), thereby exposing the Dutch right flank, which was in danger of being turned at Ypres.

 The British retreat did not turn into a rout, because Houchard did not pursue them energetically enough, according to later French military commentators.
 Instead of following in the direction of Veurne he turned sharply right on 10 September, following a plan that Lazare Carnot, the member of the Committee of Public Safety who had special responsibility for the conduct of the war, had laid down in a letter of 5 September.
-The plan had as objective the relief of Le Quesnoy which was still holding out at this time.
-Houchard was therefore to march on Tournai and take that fortress.
-But to that end he had to take care of the Dutch troops around Menen (as they would otherwise threaten his left flank near Tournai).
+The plan had as objective the relief of Le Quesnoy which was still holding out.
+Houchard was to march on Tournai and take the fortress.
+Had to defeat the Dutch troops around Menen as they would otherwise threaten his left flank near Tournai.

-The Dutch troops had retreated from Ypres, as this was considered indefensible for lack of provisions, and toward Menen and Halluin, where they concentrated.
-A further retreat toward Kortijk was contemplated and set in motion on 10 September, but on the way the Hereditary Prince was informed that Coburg had succeeded in forcing the capitulation of Le Quesnoy, and therefore was able to detach a force of 14,000 Austrians under Beaulieu to reinforce the Dutch along the Leie.
+The Dutch troops had retreated from Ypres, as this was considered indefensible for lack of provisions and toward Menen and Halluin, where they concentrated.
+A further retreat toward Kortrijk was contemplated and set in motion on 10 September but on the way the Hereditary Prince was informed that Coburg had succeeded in forcing the capitulation of Le Quesnoy, and therefore was able to detach a force of 14,000 Austrians under Beaulieu to reinforce the Dutch along the Leie.
 This convinced the Dutch commander to remain in position.